 Trap State: Select to enable or disable the port security trap of the Switch.
+Click the Apply button to save your settings.

 Port Security Trap Rate Settings:

 Trap Rate (0-1000): Enter the number of traps per second.
 The range is from 0 to 1000.